Anderson's Blockhouse |

 near Bessemer: Craig's Creek Fort (1757 ?), built by the VA colonial militia, located at the mouth of Craig's Creek.
 Also spelled Craik.

-Amsterdam: Stephen Rentfroe's Fort (1740's), a settlers' fort was once located here according to local tradition.
+Amsterdam: Stephen Rentfroe's Fort (1740's ?), an early settlers' fort was once located here according to local tradition.
 Col. William Preston built his home "Greenfield" here after 1759 (burned down in 1956).

 Craig County: